About the Major

 Students who plan to declare a major in Latin American and Caribbean Studies should follow the guidelines below.

-- Declare your major and notify the CLAS student affairs coordinator, Lindsay Ortega, of your declaration no later than Winter Quarter of your third year.
+Declare your major and notify CLAS Student Affairs of your declaration no later than Winter Quarter of your third year.

 NOTE: Students who plan to study abroad during their third year should meet with Dr. Schwartz Francisco before leaving campus.